Nutrition

 - Add garlic to the onions, and cook for another 2-3 minutes, stirring regularly to avoid burning.

-- In a high speed blender, blend the onion, garlic, soy milk and silken tofu until smooth and creamy.
+- In a high speed blender, blend the onion, garlic, soy milk, silken tofu, nutritional yeast and all of the spices/seasoning until smooth and creamy.

 - Add gravy to the biscuits.